 Impact strength is a material’s ability to absorb shock and impact energy without breaking.

-“Toughness” or impact strength isn’t synonymous with stiffness.
+“Toughness” or impact strength isn’t synonymous with stiffness, but it requires a balance of strength and ductility.
 More compliant materials can rate highly when it comes to absorbing sudden shock.

 Tensile Strength: Will It Break Under Tension?